Cyclone Amphan: Eastern India

 Neighboring Odisha saw significant effects, with wind speed reaching 106 km/h and rainfall up to 300 mm in Paradip.
 In Bhadrak, rainfall reached 384.6 mm.
 Approximately 1167 km of power lines of varying voltages, 126,540 transformers, and 448 electrical substations were affected, leaving 3.4 million without power.
 Damage to the power grid reached ₹3.2 billion (US$42 million).
 Four people died in Odisha, two from collapsed objects, one due to drowning, and one from head trauma.
-Across the ten affected districts in Odisha, 4.4 million people were impacted in some way by the cyclone.
+Across the 10 affected districts in Odisha, 4.4 million people were impacted in some way by the cyclone.
 At least 500 homes were destroyed and a further 15,000 were damaged.
 Nearly 4,000 livestock, primarily poultry, died.
-The Cyclone was strongest at its northeast section.

 Southern India

 Rains and strong winds from Amphan swept across many districts in Kerala beginning on 16 May.
 Thunderstorms associated with Amphan caused severe coastal erosion in the Valiyathura suburb of Thiruvananthapuram, damaging roads and destroying homes and threatening to displace over a hundred families from their homes.
 Strong winds inflicted severe damage in Kottayam district, especially in Vaikom taluk, where homes and temples were impacted and trees and electric poles were downed.
 The tiled roof of the Vaikom Mahadeva Temple was damaged by these winds.
 A ₹1.47 billion (US$19.3 million) damage toll resulted from the destruction of 16 homes and the partial damage of 313 homes.
 A high school used as a homeless shelter collapsed, causing minor injuries.

 Tamil Nadu faced some impact from the cyclone.
 Heavy winds damaged at least 100 boats anchored in the Ramanathapuram district.
 Coastal erosion from rough seas generated by Amphan led to the collapse of three houses at Bommayarpalayam in Viluppuram district.
 Roughly 35 acres of banana crops around Gandarvakottai and Aranthangi were destroyed.
 Northern areas of the state have heatwave-like conditions for a week because Amphan took all of the area's moisture.

 In Sooradapeta, near Kakinada in Andhra Pradesh, rough seas destroyed 35 homes and damaged several others.